Animal protection: 7 ways to act for animal welfare.

 Unlike a cage, nature reserves extend over vast open-air territories, offering endemic species all the space they need to live with their peers, far from human interference.

-What is more, the visits have the merit of helping to finance the preservation of natural spaces.
+Moreover, the visits have the merit of helping to finance the preservation of natural spaces.

-A sad but very real figure: in France, 500 animals are slaughtered every second for their meat, and 80% of the meat consumed comes from industrial farms.
+Sad but very real figure: in France, 500 animals are slaughtered every second for their meat, and 80% of the meat consumed comes from industrial farms.

 To approach plant-based cooking in a fun and relaxed way, many books give pride of place to recipes and desserts vegetarians and vegans.